wormhole-foundation/wormhole-docs/learn/glossary.md

 This glossary is an index of technical term definitions for words commonly used in Wormhole documentation.

 ## Chain ID

-Wormhole uses a `u16` integer Chain ID to map to each specific supported chain.
-Please note that these chain IDs are unique to Wormhole and differ from those used in popular libraries like viem or Wagmi.
+Wormhole assigns a unique `u16` integer chain ID to each supported blockchain.
+These chain IDs are specific to Wormhole and may differ from those used by blockchains to identify their networks.

 You can find each chain ID documented on the [Wormhole Chain IDs](#){target=\_blank} page.
 <!-- link to blockchain platforms page-->